 2021 Summer Intern Housing:

 The required minimum stay to be eligible for Intern Housing is 30 consecutive nights.
-We can accommodate arrivals beginning no earlier than 10:00am on Saturday, May 16.
+We can accommodate arrivals beginning no earlier than 10:00 a.m. on Saturday, May 22, 2021.
 All interns must have fully vacated their summer housing assignment by 10:00 a.m. on Saturday, July 31, 2021.
 We are unable to offer on-campus housing for any dates which fall outside of this date range.

 Use the link found at the bottom of this page to submit your Intern Housing application.
 If you have questions regarding Intern Housing, please email us at firstname.lastname@example.org.